stevemystery/iOS9SuperResign/README.md

 # iOS9SuperResign
-an iOS App resign tools that covers all of the three major developer account
+An iOS App resign tools that covers all of the three major developer account